-It is not possible to make rules for judging boats, which is why a panel of judges are appointed.
+It is not possible to lay down all the specific rules for judging boats, which is why a panel of judges are appointed.
 The guidelines are provided merely to give a clear delineation between the award categories that have been established.

 The display of woodwork using clear finishes and visible building techniques is considered desirable as is sail making techniques with fabrics that are no longer used.
-It is understood that glues, paints and other finishes are now of a higher quality than when many of the classic dinghies were originally built and accepted that restorations and new builds will use these improved materials so long as they do not detract from the traditional appearance.
+It is understood that glues, paints and other finishes are now of a higher quality than when many of the classic dinghies were originally built and it is accepted that restorations and new builds will use these improved materials so long as they do not detract from the traditional appearance.

 Clear finishes which display the craftsmanship and beauty of the wood is preferred.

-A panel of six judges will be appointed to assess and decide the winners of the awards.
+A panel of six judges will be appointed to assess the boats and decide the winners of the awards.